philhawksworth/sagns.org/src/site/volunteering.md

 # Safeguarding

 We are committed to ensuring the welfare of our volunteers and everyone we help.
-For more information, read our safeguarding policy which is available via our helpline
+For more information, read our safeguarding policy which is available via our helpline.

 # How to become a volunteer